fedoseev-vitaliy/mocha-rp-reporter/README.md

 ### Mocha reporter for EPAM report portal
 This is mocha runtime reporter for [EPAM report portal](https://github.com/reportportal/reportportal).

-It was designed to work with mocha programmatically, in order to be able to parametrize each test run
+It was designed to work with mocha programmatically, in order to be able to parametrize each test run.

 #### Instalation steps:

 ` npm install mocha-rp-reporter`